 With default settings, protection modules that consume the most disk space are (from most to least):

 - Log inspection

-Event retention settings can be configured in the policy and/or individual computer settings.
+Event retention settings can be configured in the policy, the individual computer settings, or both.
 (See Policies, inheritance, and overrides.)
 To configure disk space usage, see Events, including which events are logged for stateful firewall of TCP, UDP, and ICMP.
 See also Deep Security Manager performance features.